Complete List of Google Search Operators and How to Use Them

 The wildcard operator can be used as a wildcard in a search phrase.
 On its own, this operator doesn’t make a lot of difference.
 But used in an exact match operator, or together with some other operators, it does do its job.

 The currency operator is used to search for prices.
-Simply use a currency sign in front of a number.
+To put it into action simply use a currency sign in front of a number.
 For the time being it works with $ (US Dollars) and € (Euro).
 But currently not with £ (British Pounds) or ¥ (Japanese Yen and Chinese yuan).

 The intitle: operator lets you search for keywords and key phrases found in the titles of websites.

-The allintitle: operator is very similar to the intitle: operator, but all keywords specified has to be present in the title.
+This search operator is almost the equivalent to intitle: operator, but all keywords specified has to be present in the title.

 The allinurl: operator is very similar to the inurl: operator, but all keywords specified has to be present in the URL.

-The intext: operator lets you search for keywords and key phrases found in the body of a website.
+This Google search operator lets you search for keywords and key phrases within the body of any website.

-The allintext: operator is very similar to the intext: operator, but all keywords specified has to be present in the body of a website.
+The allintext: Google search operator is very similar to the intext: operator, but all keywords specified has to be present in the body of a website.

 The filetype: operator lets you specify a specific filetype of what you are searching for.

 This operator is very useful when you need to find a particular file type.
 It doesn’t only work well with PDFs, words docs, PowerPoint files, spreadsheets, and the majority of text files, but also with images except for PHP, ASP, and HTML.